Choosing a dog bone for your puppy can be a fun and rewarding experience, especially if you know what you’re doing.

 While many dog bones are real bone, there are plenty of synthetic brands that either make bones out of compressed ingredients, or rubber or plastic.
 Natural bones are sturdy and durable while also supplying important nutrition in the marrow.
 Dogs naturally desire real bones.

-Synthetic bones offer opportunities to improve a bones nutritional value, as well as the flavor.
+Synthetic bones offer opportunities to improve the bone’s nutritional value, as well as the flavor.
 You can purchase bones in many different flavors, and with all kinds of dietary advantages.

 Plastic and rubber bones are superior teeth cleaners, and they tend to be much more durable than the real thing and can often last for years.
 Many of these bones come infused with flavor or you can fill them with treats.
 These bones are great for games of fetch and tug of war, and it helps to get out their chewing behavior.
 Synthetic bones also tend to be softer than real bones and present less danger to your pet’s teeth.